OCSA's Youth Council (CSA-YC)

 She hopes to contribute to building programs and efforts centered on encouraging Indigenous students from the Hudson and James Bay to pursue STEM education.

-Natasha is proficient in four languages and has travelled to 45 countries.
-She enjoys playing volleyball, cooking up a mean schnitzel, and hiking.
-Natasha believes one of the most pressing issues in sciences today is the way government manages the introduction of new and innovative therapeutics and retains R&D value.
+Natasha is proficient in four languages and believes one of the most pressing issues in sciences today is the way government manages the introduction of new and innovative therapeutics and retains R&D value.
 She is excited to be a member of CSA-YC to make healthcare triple A status: affordable, available, and accessible.

 Max King, from Edmonton, Alberta, is an engineer currently working on the next generation of space exploration with MDA in Toronto.
-Max completed his undergraduate degree in Materials Engineering from the University of Alberta, and is a candidate for a Master’s in Applied Science from the University of Toronto in Aerospace Engineering (2020).
+Max completed his undergraduate degree in Materials Engineering from the University of Alberta, and has a Master’s in Applied Science from the University of Toronto in Aerospace Engineering.
 With time spent abroad working with the German Aerospace Centre (DLR), and here in Canada working on satellites and Canadarm2, he has been a part of Canada’s role in the science and space community internationally.

 Throughout his studies and early career, Max has worked to bring science to everyone.
 With volunteer work at observatories, classroom workshops, and public lectures, Max has instilled a passion for science, as well as the exciting vision he has for Canada’s role in the scientific world.
 The world is becoming increasingly connected, and the impact of science and society on one another is becoming increasingly influential.
 Max hopes to capture the voice of youth and to engage all Canadians in the excitement of modern science, especially Canada’s emerging role in the exploration of outer space.

-Audrey Laventure is a postdoctoral fellow and NSERC fellow in the Department of Chemistry at the University of Calgary.
-Her research career has led to the publication of 22 scientific papers and 55 presentations at national and international conferences.
-Her expertise lies at the intersection of physical and materials chemistry.
-She completed her Ph.D. as an NSERC Vanier Scholar at the Université de Montréal, where she was awarded the Governor General's Gold Medal, as well as the Best Thesis Award from the Faculty of Graduate and Postdoctoral Studies.
-She was awarded the André Beauchamp Award for her excellence in teaching, throughout her academic career she has demonstrated a keen interest in new teaching and learning methods.
+Audrey Laventure is an assistant professor in the Department of Chemistry at the Université de Montréal and is the Canada Research Chair in Functional Polymer Materials.
+Her expertise lies at the intersection of physical chemistry and advanced materials characterization.
+She did her postdoc as a NSERC Postdoctoral fellow at the University of Calgary and her Ph.D. as an NSERC Vanier Scholar at the Université de Montréal, where she was awarded the Governor General's Gold Medal, as well as the Best Thesis Award from the Faculty of Graduate and Postdoctoral Studies.
+Recognized for her teaching excellence (André Beauchamp Prize), she has always shown an interest in new teaching and learning methods.
 Committed, Audrey is regularly involved in the promotion of science and mentoring activities.
-She is also the first Innovation Postdoctoral Fellow in the Faculty of Science at the University of Calgary - an award highlighting her involvement in the world of technology transfer, both at the doctoral level (Technopreneur program at the Poly-UdeM Entrepreneurship Centre) and at the postdoctoral level (Energy Innovator program at Innovate Calgary).
+She is the first Innovation Postdoctoral Fellow in the Faculty of Science at the University of Calgary - an award highlighting her involvement in the world of technology transfer, both at the doctoral level (Technopreneur program at the Poly-UdeM Entrepreneurship Centre) and at the postdoctoral level (Energy Innovator program at Innovate Calgary).

 Taylor Morriseau is a PhD Candidate and CIHR Vanier Scholar at the Children’s Hospital Research Institute of Manitoba.
 As a member of the Diabetes Research Envisioned and Accomplished in Manitoba (DREAM) theme, she investigates gene-environment interactions underlying early-onset type 2 diabetes among Indigenous youth.
 As incidences in Manitoba parallel rising food insecurity, she has a particular interest in traditional Indigenous foods for mitigating diabetes onset.